rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-implementation-umbraco.md

 ## <a name="more-information"></a>More information
 * To learn more about Azure elastic pools, see [elastic pools](sql-database-elastic-pool.md).
 * To learn more about Azure Service Bus,see [Azure Service Bus](https://azure.microsoft.com/services/service-bus/).
-* To learn more about Web roles and worker roles, see [worker roles](../fundamentals-introduction-to-azure.md#compute).
 * To learn more about virtual networking, see [virtual networking](https://azure.microsoft.com/documentation/services/virtual-network/).
 * To learn more about backup and recovery, see [business continuity](sql-database-business-continuity.md).
 * To learn more about monitoring ppols, see [monitoring pools](sql-database-elastic-pool-manage-portal.md).
 * To learn more about Umbraco as a Service, see [Umbraco](https://umbraco.com/cloud).